Tagged "bookreview"

 Book Review: In Dubious Battle - John Steinbeck

 I have a pretty good Steinbeck collection, but this wasn’t a book I was going to read anytime soon.
 But I recently came across the movie adaptation and decided that other Steinbeck titles could wait.
 James Franco and John Steinbeck is a very attractive combination.
-First of all, this book is not about communism.
-The eponymous battle is not a battle of the classes.
-It’s more of a battle men fight with themselves.

 Read more...